 You will need the following to make an application:

-- the original criminal record disclosure (from the DBS or Disclosure Scotland) - no more than one month old, and
+- The original criminal record disclosure (from the DBS) - no more than one month old, and

-- the original qualification certificate (Level Two Award for Personal Licence Holders) - this will be returned to you.
+- The original qualification certificate (Level Two Award for Personal Licence Holders) - this will be returned to you.
 Please note, e-certifications are not accepted by Southampton & Eastleigh Licensing Partnership.
 Please obtain an original certificate, you may have to ask your provider for this.

 It is important that you check that each of these documents is completed and enclosed with your application to us.
 We will not be able to process your application until all the required documents have been received.
 If the documents are posted to us, please ensure that the correct postage is prepaid - we are unable to accept post with outstanding charges.
 See the Royal Mail for further information.
 Both the forms and the fees are prescribed by central government.